crack666/paf2024/README.md

   - `/tasklist/presentation/websocket/` - WebSocket controllers
     - `NotificationWebSocketController.java` - Real-time notification handling

+## Frontend Components

+The frontend is built using Vue 3 with Pinia for state management, offering a modern and responsive user interface for interacting with the backend services.

+### Key Frontend Components

+1. **Dashboard View**
+   - Central hub showing task summaries, queue status, and important notifications
+   - Quick access to task execution and management functions
+   - Real-time task status and notification updates

+2. **Task Management**
+   - Create, view, and manage tasks with different types and parameters
+   - Visual task board showing tasks grouped by status
+   - Task details view with execution results and dependencies

+3. **Task Queue Management**
+   - Tab-based filtering of tasks by status (All, Pending, Running, Completed)
+   - Real-time progress indicators for running tasks
+   - Direct execution controls for individual tasks
+   - Automatic data refreshing for active queues

+4. **Notification System**
+   - Real-time notification display with urgency-based styling
+   - Mark notifications as read directly from the interface
+   - Filter notifications by status and type

+5. **Reusable Components**
+   - `QueueList`: Flexible component for displaying task queues in various contexts
+   - Status indicators with intuitive icons and colors
+   - Progress visualization for running tasks

+### UI Features

+1. **Adaptive Layouts**
+   - Responsive design for various screen sizes
+   - Compact views for dashboard integration
+   - Detailed views for dedicated management pages

+2. **Real-time Updates**
+   - Automatic refreshing of data for running tasks
+   - WebSocket integration for instant notifications
+   - Visual status transitions for task state changes

+3. **Contextual Actions**
+   - Action buttons that adapt to task status
+   - Tabbed interfaces for focused interaction
+   - Direct navigation between related components

 ## Frontend Integration Guide

 This section describes how a frontend application should interact with the backend API to implement typical workflows.